daboynb/windows_scripts/README.md

 This script creates a custom ISO's of Windows 10 and 11 with the following features:

     1. Hardware requirements are bypassed.

+    2. Offline account creation.

-    2. All preinstalled apps are removed.
+    3. All preinstalled apps are removed.

-    3. Edge can be removed from the Control Panel !
+    4. Edge can be removed natively, just press 'Win+r' and type remove_edge.
-    (It requires an additional reboot after the initial setup.)

-    4. Defender can be toggled on and off !
+    5. Defender can be toggled on and off, just press 'Win+r' and type defender.
-    (Simply type 'defender' in a cmd window, and a menu will appear.)

     All the applied tweaks -> https://pastebin.com/raw/k0bdihNw